ACT funding available call 1800 900 222 to enquire.

 - Control measures

 Asbestos awareness in Canberra is mandatory if your work duties include a reasonable chance of encountering asbestos.
 This includes electricians*, construction workers, plumbers*, painters, carpenters, demolition workers, and floor finishers.
-Workers who enter ceiling cavities, such as pest spray operators, may also require awareness training. * New legislation introduced on July 1 2019 mandates another asbestos course for trades people called 10852NAT Working with Asbestos Containing Materials (this unit code was previously 10559NAT)
+Workers who enter ceiling cavities, such as pest spray operators, may also require awareness training. * New legislation introduced on July 1 2019 mandates another asbestos course for trades people called 10852NAT Course in Working Safely with Asbestos Containing Materials (this unit code was previously 10559NAT)

 Removal courses are intended for those that may need to remove the ACMs after identifying the materials.
 According to the guidelines for the CPCCDE3014A unit of competency, the training course should cover the following topics: